166inter/raspberryPorsche/README.md

 More to come soon! :) Next, I want to use openCV to do some object detection and mount the Pi directly to the car.
 Also, I could get a much cleaner system if I solder the cables directly to the car itself rather than go through the RC transmitter.
 It might work with a MOSFET power control kit.
 Also, This project could be adapted on a raspberry pi zero or another microcontroller with all the necessary functionality like an esp32.

+If you have any questions, do not hesitate file an issue and I will be happy to help you get your own project working.
+Alternatively, I can be reached at nchlsschmidt@gmail.com.